Top 10 Local Dishes and Can’t-Miss Food in Bologna, Italy

 Prosciutto di Parma

-Prosciutto di Parma, the king of Italian cured meat.
-You can eat it by itself, with a glass of wine, on top of pizza, on a sandwich, and in basically any way you can imagine.
+Prosciutto di Parma is the king of Italian cured meat.
+You can eat it by itself, with a glass of Italian wine, on top of pizza, on a sandwich, and in basically any way you can imagine.
 Pair it up with a cheese table for a delightful Italian evening.

-As its name suggests, it belongs to Parma and consists of a raw pork leg cured with salt for a long time.
+As its name suggests, this food comes from Parma.
+It consists of a raw pork leg cured with salt for a long time.
 Its flavor is intense, salty, and delicious.

 woman at a table holding up slice of ham with a fork